 Franklin College requires leadership and professional development programs to complement and enhance the students’ academic education.
 Leadership and professional development competencies are integrated throughout the curriculum and prepare students to lead and contribute in our society by providing them with a structured learning experiences and opportunities for practical application and reflection on leadership.
 These programs are designed to equip students with competencies and resources to make a confident, successful transition from college to the professional workplace and/or graduate/professional school.

 - Post jobs on Handshake in addition to exploring other options with our career services office.
 E-mail or fax position openings, and we will maximize your exposure by posting them on our job postings Web site, emailing prospective students and providing information from our office.

 - Internships are a central focus of the Franklin College students’ career search.
 Nearly 100 percent of graduating seniors participate in a formal internship program before graduation.
-Students complete internships throughout the year; the majority are during Winter Term.
+Students complete internships throughout the year; the majority are during Immersive Term.

 - Job fairs assist you to connect with Franklin College students in an easy and cost-effective manner.
 We host an internship fair in October each year to match candidates with potential internship hosts in Indiana.
 Franklin College also participates with 12 other colleges and universities to sponsor Accounting Interview Day, the Indiana Means Business Job Fair, Collegiate Career Expo and Teacher Candidate Interview Day.
 For more information on these events, visit the College Career Center Consortium website.